philippinespire/fish_biodiversity/README.md

 ## Useful Links

-This is where all the data is.
-We probably need to spend some time searching and transferring data from google to this repo
+This is where all the data is that John Whalen has organized.
+Dirs with data that we analyze from these places should be transferred to this repo and not modified.

 Google Drive → Philippines PIRE → [Rotenone_Database](https://drive.google.com/drive/folders/1n1yQ6lLybuoX6wJJQ5qRgplAQ09lOYHq?usp=sharing)